FAQ

 How will I know which medications will be paid for by hospice and which medications will be my responsibility?

-The Hospice benefit pays for medication that provides comfort to the patient to relieve pain and constipation, treat nausea, calm restlessness, and promote sleep.
+Hospice services pays for medication that provides comfort to the patient to relieve pain and constipation, treat nausea, calm restlessness, and promote sleep.
+Vitamins and previously used medications (not related to the terminal illness) are not covered as part of the hospice program.

 Can I still visit my doctor?
 What does the Medical Director do?